 can't construct permanent accommodation in jungle area.

-Jaisalmer which after this decision has implemented new ideas to promote tourism with innovative ideas.
-So in this post I would love to share a view of eco tourism of Jaisalmer which is attracting many to visit the sand dunes of Sam from October to March
+which after this decision has implemented new ideas to promote tourism with innovative ideas.
+So in this post I would love to share a view of eco tourism of Jaisalmer which is attracting many to visit the sand dunes of Sam from October to March every year.

 1. Desert Camps - More the 100 camps have been set in Sam region and not just Swiss tents, here we have small restaurants offering local food, musical program from local dancers and bonfire events.
 All those events are mostly seen in Jungle camps and now are

 available in desert camps too.
 A wise example is to check this site on Jaisalmer Desert Camps and

 Jaisalmer Desert Tents at Sam which offer desert camp accommodation, nice dinner and an awesome musical evening at Sam sand dunes.

 2. Desert Safari - Well as you have jungle safari in national parks we have desert safari in desert dune areas.
 One can either enjoy a 30 mins to 2 hour camel safari or an hour ride in Jeep safari.
 Plus if you are one of those travelers who love to walk then

 a trekking trip to the sand dunes will be a new experience.